What to Do If You’ve Been Accused of Insurance Fraud

 April 29, 2019 | Comments Off on 5 Dumb Moves to Avoid When You’re Facing Criminal Charges in NYC

 From the moment you are arrested and charged with a crime, your position becomes precarious.
 Even small missteps can weaken your chances of making it through this event without serious, life-changing consequences.
 Education is the best defense.
-Memorize these points, even if you’re not being accused of a crime right now.
-And if you have a loved one who is being charged with a crime right now, be sure to direct him or her to this blog post.
-Sure, they might have already made some of these mistakes, but it’s never too late to avoid making more mistakes.
-Trying to convince the police you’re innocent.
+Experienced NYC criminal defense lawyer, Julie Rendelman, provides some key points to remember should you, a friend, or a loved one find yourself facing criminal charges in New York.
+Memorizing these tactics and using them when needed can potentially help your case reach its most favorable conclusion.
+Don’t Try to Convince the Police You’re Innocent.
 When you do this you’re playing right into their hands.
 Police use a method called the Reid Technique to interrogate arrestees.
-One of the central tenants of this method is attempting to convince the suspect they might have a shot of getting out of the…
+One of the central tenants of this method is attempting to convince the suspect they might have a shot of getting out of the arrest without going to court if they can just convince the police officers…

 Read More